Intern killed by lion had a passion for working with animals

-BURLINGTON, N.C.
-(AP) — A young woman who was killed by a lion at a North Carolina wildlife center is being remembered for her passionate pursuit of a career working with animals.
+Alexandra Black of New Palestine, Indiana, had been at the Conservators Center for about two weeks.
+The 22-year-old recent college graduate is being remembered for her passionate pursuit of a career working with animals.

-Authorities say 22-year-old Alexandra Black of New Palestine, Indiana, was killed by the lion during a routine cleaning Sunday at the Conservators Center near Burlington.
+“This person’s passion was the zoological industry.
+This was not this person’s first internship.
+This person wanted to spend a lifetime around these animals, and I believe that the family was very supportive of that,” the privately run center’s executive director, Mindy Stinner, told reporters Sunday.

 Most Read Nation & World Stories